by Catherine Pratt

 If your answer is because you want people to like you or to approve of you, then you need to keep questioning yourself as to why you feel you need to do that.

 Why do you think they won't like you if you simply be yourself?

 You may discover that an event from your childhood has made you think that you need to respond to certain situations in a particular way.
 It may have been a good strategy when you were little but if it's not working for you now, then you need to change it.

 Don’t just automatically respond the same way you always do.
 Pay attention to how you react and what actions you use to solve certain issues.
-You should be able to see where how your behavior is creating the results that you get.
+You should be able to see how your behavior is creating the results you get.

-If you don’t like the results then you your thoughts might benefit from a few minor adjustments.
+If you don’t like the results then your thoughts might benefit from a few minor adjustments.
 Often just becoming aware of what you’ve been doing will change your habit.

 It helps if you ask yourself every once in awhile, why are you doing the things you are?

 - Is it because that’s the way you’ve always done them?